 No money, no problem.

-From volunteering to donating services and products (also called in-kind giving), there are literally hundreds of opportunities for you to give back without breaking the bank.
+From volunteering as a team to giving your employees time to volunteer to donating services and products (also called in-kind giving), there are literally hundreds of opportunities for you to give back without breaking the bank.
 In fact, it may not require any money at all.

 However, I do want to interject here and say that being able to donate large sums of money isn't a prerequisite for giving either.
 Every dollar is appreciated, and if you ask any nonprofit or social enterprise leader, it really does make a difference.
 (BTW, I asked for you!)